wp-plugins/infusionsoft-affiliates/readme.txt

 Tags: affiliates, affiliate program, infusion, infusionsoft, tracking, jeremy shapiro, webinar, webinars, personalization, caching
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6FEVZ7NU86DNN
 Requires at least: 2.0.2
-Tested up to: 3.5
+Tested up to: 3.9
-Stable tag: 2.3
+Stable tag: 2.4

 This plugin allows you to load an Infusionsoft Affiliate's information into your wordpress pages using the [affiliate] shortcode.

 == Description ==

-After you configure your Infusionsoft Affiliate plugin, you'll be able to sync up your affiliates to your WordPress site and add in affiliate specific merge fields.
+After you configure your Infusionsoft Affiliate plugin, you'll be able to sync up your affiliates (Referral Partners) to your WordPress site and add in affiliate specific merge fields.

 Where might you use this?

-* Personalized sales pages for your affiliates to use in promoting your product
+* Personalized sales pages for your referral partners to use in promoting your product
-* Personalized opt-in pages that appear to be written by your affiliate
+* Personalized opt-in pages that appear to be written by your referral partners
-* Custom webinar sign up forms, one for each affiliate
+* Custom webinar sign up forms, one for each referral partner

-Use the `[affiliate]` shortcode with a specific field; for example, to get the affiliate's name, use `[affiliate field="AffName"]`.
+Use the `[affiliate]` shortcode with a specific field; for example, to get the referral partner's name, use `[affiliate field="AffName"]`.

 You can also specify a `default` value like `[affiliate field="AffName" default="your friend"]`.